Back

 Using BT Mail's anti-spam features

-To stop you from getting unwanted emails, and to help protect you against malicious emails, BT Mail has various tools.
+To help prevent unwanted and malicious emails, BT Mail offers various tools.
 These include:

 • Spam protection - sends spam emails directly to the Spam folder and can block them in future